reinerBa/gantt-node-mysql/README.md

 ### Tutorial

-Complete tutorial can be found here http://www.dhtmlx.com/blog/
+A complete tutorial can be found here http://www.dhtmlx.com/blog/integrating-gantt-with-node-js-using-rest-api-and-mysql/